From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory

 The characteristic property of the 2-dimensional Polyakov action is its independence on the metric tensor, without being topological.
-A renormalizable 4-dimensional action is found with this fundamental property.
-It is invariant under the pseudo-conformal transformations (in the terminology of E. Cartan and Tanaka) and it contains a gauge field instead of the scalar field (the embedding function to the ambient 26-dimensional spacetime) of the string action.
+A renormalizable 4-dimensional action is found satisfying this fundamental property.
 The fundamental quantity of this pseudo-conformal field theory (PCFT) is the lorentzian Cauchy-Riemann (LCR) structure.
-This action describes all current phenomenology: 1) The Poincar \'{e} group is determined.
+This action describes all current phenomenology: 1) The Poincar\'{e} group is determined.
 2) Stable solitonic LCR-tetrads are found, which belong to representations of the Poincar\'{e} group and they are determined by the irreducible and reducible algebraic quadratic surfaces of CP3.
-3) The static (irreducible) LCR-structure is identified with the electron and the stationary (reducible) one is identified with the neutrino.
+3) The static (irreducible) LCR-structure implies the Kerr-Newman manifold with g=2 gyromagnetic ratio and it is identified with the electron.
+The stationary (reducible) LCR-structure is identified with the neutrino.
 The antiparticles have conjugate LCR-structures.
-4) The LCR-tetrad defines Einstein's metric and the electromagnetic tensor for all the solitons.
-5) An effective leptonic standard model action is derived using the Bogoliubov recursive procedure.
-6) The three generations of flavors are implied by the limited number of permitted algebraic surfaces of CP3.
+The Hawking-Penrose singularity theorems are bypassed in the electron LCR-manifold.
+4) The LCR-tetrad defines Einstein's metric and the U(2) electroweak connection.
+5) An effective leptonic standard model action is derived using the Bogoliubov-Scharf recursive procedure.
+6) The three generations of flavors are implied by the limited number (for curved spacetime) of permitted algebraic surfaces of CP3.
 7) For every LCR-structure there exists a solitonic distributional gauge field configuration, identified with the corresponding quark, which explains the lepton-quark correspondence.
-It is explicitly computed for the static LCR-structure and a quark confinement mechanism is proposed.
+It is explicitly computed for the static LCR-structure.
+8) The derivation of a proper geometric SU(3) Cartan connection opens up the possibility to achieve Einstein's goal to derive all interactions from the pure geometric LCR-structure.

 { Contents}

 \textbf{1.
 INTRODUCTION}

 \textbf{2.
 LORENTZIAN\ CR-STRUCTURE}